WojciechMatuszewski/programming-notes/aws-stuff.md

 - root **EBS is encrypted** and you **do not have permissions to access KMS key**
 - **AMI is missing some required parts**

+#### Migrating VPC to IPv6

+There are a couple of steps but always remember about key player here: **Egress-only IGW**.

+- route public traffic to IGW

+* route private traffic to Egress-only IGW, remember

+- add IPv6 CIDR to your subnets / VPC

 ### Other

 - **blue / green deployment** is where you switch between one version.
 Used to move traffic between 2 versions of our stack (blue and green).
 You can freely switch between them.
 This is **usually conducted by Route53 weighted policy (1 and 0)**